Josef Grohé: Nazi career

 On 10 February 1942, Grohé was named Reich Defense Commissioner for Wehrkreis (Military District) VI which comprised his Gau together with Gau Dusseldorf, Gau Essen and most of Gau Westphalia-North and Gau Westphalia-South.
-Although charged with responsibility for civil defense measures, there was little Grohé could do to protect his jurisdiction from Allied air attacks.
+Although charged with responsibility for civil defense measures, there was little Grohé could do to protect his jurisdiction from Allied air attacks, though he was awarded the War Merit Cross first class with Swords for his efforts in assisting the residents of his Gau in the wake of the raids.
 Operation Millennium on 30–31 March 1942 was the first thousand-bomber air raid conducted by the RAF.
 It resulted in the deaths of over 450 people in Cologne and approximately 45,000 were left homeless.
 On 16 November 1942, the jurisdiction of the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, and he remained Commissioner for only his Gau.

 On 18 July 1944, Grohé was made the Reichskommissar of the newly created Reichskommissariat of Belgium and Northern France.
 However, his reign was short, as from September 1944 the territory's liberation by the Allied armies had begun and Grohé effectively could exercise no authority; on 15 December the Reichskommissariat was formally dissolved.
 Also in September 1944 Grohé, like all Gauleiters, assumed command of the Volkssturm militia units in his Gau.
 In early March 1945, Grohé ordered the demolition of five large bridges over the Rhine.
 On 6 March 1945 he abandoned Cologne, crossing the Rhine via motorboat ahead of advancing US forces.
 A fanatical follower of Adolf Hitler, Grohé continued to resist Albert Speer's plea to ignore the scorched earth policy mandated by Hitler's Nero Decree.
 Finally on 8 April he dissolved his Gau organization and fled toward the Ore Mountains where he stayed until the end of the war before returning to western Germany.
 In his diary entry of 3 April 1945, Joseph Goebbels harshly criticized Grohé's actions:

 Our Gauleiters both in the West and the East have acquired a bad habit: having lost their Gau, they defend themselves in long memoranda seeking to prove that they were in no way responsible.
 For instance there is another one of these exposés, this time from Grohé.
 It is not in the least convincing.
 Despite a series of pompous declarations, Grohé has not defended his Gau.
 He deserted it before the civil population had been removed and now wants to present himself as a great hero.